alulsh/dc-micromobility-by-neighborhood/CONTRIBUTING.md

 This project is hosted on GitHub Pages using the `main` branch.
 You can view the GitHub pages deployment log at https://github.com/alulsh/dc-micromobility-by-neighborhood/deployments.

 You can view the live website for this project at https://www.alexandraulsh.com/dc-micromobility-by-neighborhood/.

+### URL redirect

+The old repository name for this project was dc-bikeshare-by-neighborhood and the map was hosted at https://www.alexandraulsh.com/dc-bikeshare-by-neighborhood/.
+While GitHub repos automatically redirect after name changes, GitHub pages do not automatically redirect.
+While [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from) can handle redirects, this project uses client-side redirection techniques that can get your website falsely flagged as a phishing attack.
+As a result, the [dc-bikeshare-by-neighborhood.md file in alulsh.github.io](https://github.com/alulsh/alulsh.github.io/commit/78c1077c1660c9ebc41d4c871facdac7188f3857) serves as a manual redirect for this project.